 Resignation vs. Termination: The $64,000 (or more) Question

 Employers prefer it when an employee resigns because the employee is not entitled to any termination pay.
 To be valid, a resignation must be voluntary, clear and unequivocal; otherwise a so-called resignation could in fact be a termination, in which case the employee is entitled to termination pay.
 A contested resignation often takes place when an employee leaves the workplace after an emotional outburst.
-A recent decision from British Columbia considered this kind of situation.
+A recent from British Columbia considered this kind of situation.

 Bishop v Rexel Canada Electrical Inc.